 The Impact Surface is the benefit in our cost-benefit analysis.
 The more users affected by a bug or feature and the more enabling or disabling the case may be, the greater the impact surface.
 The greater the impact surface, the more likely the case will be addressed sooner rather than later.
 Even in the instance where the impact surface is large, some issues can be resolved quickly while others may take a long time.
 A typo in a dialog box can be fixed in seconds.
 Supporting an entirely new platform takes longer.

-Requests from Users – Feedback is the app we provide to users to make feature requests and report bugs.
-In Feedback users can specify which 5 cases are most important to them, be they bugs or feature requests.
-Doing so assigns points to the case with the user’s #1 case getting the most points and #5 getting the least.
-The User Favorites list in Feedback shows the top 100 cases with the greatest number of points.
-While this is only one criterion, it’s an extremely important one because it helps us determine the impact surface of any issue.
+Requests from Users – Issues is the system we provide to users to make feature requests and report bugs.
+With Issues users can specify which issues are most important to them and which are not, be they bugs or feature requests.
+We can then see which issues have the highest priority from users that have take the time to indicate their priorities.
+While this is only one criterion, it’s an important one because it helps us determine the impact surface of any issue.

-We sometimes get contacted by users asking why a case that was reported and then verified (or reviewed in the case of a feature request) by our team long ago has not yet been fixed or implemented.
+We sometimes get contacted by users asking why an issue that was reported and then verified (or reviewed in the case of a feature request) by our team long ago has not yet been fixed or implemented.
 This goes back to the impact surface.
-Cases with a large impact surface will typically be handled before those with a small one.
-Many (but not all) of the open bug reports in Feedback only impact a small number of users (and many just a single user) so we focus our attention first on those that impact the most.
-The age of a case is not a criterion for resolving an issue.
+Issues with a large impact surface will typically be handled before those with a small one.
+Many (but not all) of the open bug reports in Issues only impact a small number of users (and many just a single user) so we focus our attention first on those that impact the most.
+The age of an issue is not a criterion for resolving an issue.
 The impact surface (with the exceptions noted below), is what matters.

 Our Ideas – As you can imagine, we think about Xojo all the time and we use it all the time as well.
 Much of the code we write is in Xojo.
 While the Xojo IDE is written in Xojo, many of our internal systems are written in Xojo as well.
 Sometimes we come up with ideas that users have never thought to ask for.
 For example, at the time we added the ability to create web applications, no user had ever asked for that ability.
 And yet today a large portion of Xojo users build web applications.